 - looking after your body and lungs, managing your condition and coping with feeling short of breath

 Living with a long-term cough puts extra pressure on your bladder, bowel and pelvic floor muscles.
-Many people living with bronchiectasis tell us they have problems with stress incontinence – leaking urine (and rarely faeces) during forceful movements such as when they’re coughing or laughing.
-Evidence suggests doing pelvic floor muscle exercises is an effective treatment.
+Many people living with bronchiectasis tell us they have problems with stress incontinence - leaking urine (and rarely faeces) during forceful movements such as when they’re coughing or laughing.
+Evidence suggests exercises that strengthen muscles, called the pelvic floor muscles, are an effective treatment.

 Make sure you get your flu jab every year.
 The NHS offers it for free to people living with long-term conditions like bronchiectasis.
-Your doctor should also offer you a vaccination against pneumococcal infection – a bacterial infection that can cause pneumonia and other illnesses.
-You only need to have this once.
+Your doctor should also offer you a one-off vaccination against pneumococcal infection – a bacterial infection that can cause pneumonia and other illnesses.

 Today, surgery in bronchiectasis is quite rare, as it helps only a few people.
 It’s sometimes considered for people who have bronchiectasis in a limited area of one lung and have not responded to other treatments.